- What types of scholarships are available?

 - Applications for our range of Equity Scholarships are through the Universities Admissions Centre (UAC) Equity Scholarships Online at www.uac.edu.au/equity.
 Our Equity scholarships include: Macquarie Education Costs Scholarship; Macquarie Accommodation Scholarships; Macquarie University Higher Study Scholarship; Macquarie University Mature Age/Non Current School Leaver Scholarship and the Macquarie University Refugee Scholarship

-- Applications for the Macquarie University Merit Scholarship, the PACE Scholarship and the Sports Scholarships are made directly to the University.
+- Applications for the Merit Scholarship the PACE Scholarship and the Sports Scholarships are made directly to the University.
 Check the individual entries on this website for deadlines.

 - Residential college scholarships are generally made directly to the relevant college.